-I guess the seriousness of the situation has reached nearly everyone by now and most people will agree that the danger with our new virus is especially the fact that too many people require urgent medical and technical help at the same time.
+I guess the difficulty of the situation has reached nearly everyone by now and most people will agree that at the time of this writing (= when all of this started!) the danger with our new virus is especially the fact that too many people require urgent medical and technical help at the same time.
 There are not many countries who are proud to have a health-system capable to simply deal with the sheer numbers as they come.
 And have the manpower and equipment needed.
 Most countries don’t, so the struggle is on.

 Portugal started to get active very early.
 Beginning of March the news spread that our first citizen was recorded to be infected, a guy from Nazaré working on a cruise-ship for the last 2 months, which was currently in Japan.
 Also beginning of March our President Marcelo Rebelo de Sousa went into voluntary quarantine – it fortunately turned out later that he was not infected.
 That was the moment alarm-bells rung.
 Instantly the Portuguese Government got busy planning and preparing.
 The Portuguese are very peaceful people.
 Remember their revolution?
 It was the only revolution worldwide ever where no-one got hurt.
 It didn’t come as a surprise to me that I didn’t hear of any arguing, resistance or open aggression against measures the government decided upon as happened in other countries.
 The majority did their very best to comply with the recommendations and rules from the beginning.